widgetbot-io/documentation/docs/tutorial/index.md

 !!! tip "Important"
     WidgetBot will not work if you don't add the bot to your server!

-!!! note
-    [Join the server](https://discord.gg/NYBEhN7) and ask to join the beta to get new features including Discord login!

 After you add one of the bots to your server, you need to pick a format to use in your website.
 You can choose between Crate and one of our inline formats.